AlaaSedeeq/Clustering/README.md

 <h1 align="center">Clustering</h1><br>
-<b>Clustering</b> is the task of dividing the population or data points into a number of groups (Clusters) such that data points in the same groups are more similar to other data points in the same group than those in other groups.
-In simple words, the aim is to segregate groups with similar traits and assign them into clusters.<br><br>
+<li><b>Clustering</b> is the task of dividing the population or data points into a number of groups (Clusters) such that data points in the same groups are more similar to other data points in the same group than those in other groups.
+In simple words, the aim is to segregate groups with similar traits and assign them into clusters.<br>
+<li>The goal is sometimes to arrange the clusters into a natural hierarchy.
+This involves successively grouping the clusters themselves so that at each level of the hierarchy, clusters within the same group are moresimilar to each other than those in different groups.<br><br>

 <img src="images/Clustering example.jpg"></img>